abhinav-singh449/JobSphere/README.md

 ## 📷 Demo

-Check out the demo video on my LinkedIn post.
+Demo video is available in my LinkedIn post.

+## 🚀 Future Improvements

+* Deploy project online
+* Improve UI interactions and animations
+* Add more advanced filtering for jobs